AIO Home Services

 Colors:

-- Crocidolite (blue asbestos): Bluish, but it can also appear dark gray.
+• Crocidolite (blue asbestos): Bluish but can also appear dark gray.

-- Forms: It can be found in various products like insulation materials, ceiling tiles, cement, and pipes.
-Asbestos in these products often looks fibrous, layered, or crumbly, depending on its condition and exposure.
+• Forms: It can be found in insulation materials, ceiling tiles, cement, and pipes.
+Depending on its condition and exposure, asbestos in these products often looks fibrous, layered, or crumbly.

 It’s important to note that asbestos fibers are not easily visible to the naked eye once they are airborne, and disturbing materials that contain asbestos can release these hazardous fibers into the air.